-Sore backs, necks, legs, shoulders, and so many other physical ailments can be directly attributed to a bad bed and insufficient sleep.
+Sore backs, necks, legs, shoulders, and so many other physical ailments can be directly attributed to a bad bed and poor sleep patterns.
 Yet, there is so much more of yourself that is affected and sacrificed by this terrible box of springs you have been lying awake upon when you should be fast asleep, and the mental ramifications are just as serious as any physical results.
 Institutions all over the world, including the University of Ghana, pay special attention to neuroscientific health.

 Your brain needs sleep just as any other organ in your body.
 In fact, your brain can trump a great deal of other organs because, if your brain isn’t working well, then neither will the rest of your body.
 A well rested brain will work much harder than a brain that is suffering from a lack of sleep.
 Studies have shown that “sleep deprivation leads to lower alertness and concentration.”